Covid 19 Stimulus Programs

 i.
 Because these employees had reduced pay you now have to enter their average pay from Jan 1 – March 15, 2020.

-4. Once completed you can go to the instructions and results tab and print off a record of how much your CEWS subsidy is for the period.
+ii.
+You need to also break out their earnings on a weekly basis and say if they were arms-length. - Once completed you can go to the instructions and results tab and print off a record of how much your CEWS subsidy is for the period.
 If the total number of eligible employees looks incorrect it may not be your error.
 There seems to be an issue with this cell calculation.

 Step 3 – Calculate your subsidy